Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

         ...
 ```

-Under the hood, `NLGSession` maintains an internal cache of per-language engines; if the router does not expose a dedicated engine factory, it falls back to a small adapter that delegates biography generation to `router.render_bio`.
+Under the hood, `NLGSession` maintains an internal cache of per-language engines.
+If the router does not expose a dedicated engine factory for a frame family, it falls back to a small adapter that currently delegates biography generation to `router.render_bio`.

 **Usage**